CaraTortu/ADControlPanel/README.md

 This is a web panel for users to manage their data and admins to reset and manage the entire thing

-Please note: This is still in development
+Please note: This is still in development.
+Teacher functionality and file management will be added in the future

 # Instructions